Eye black: 2003 Yale study

-New Hampshire study
+2005 University of New Hampshire study

 A study by Benjamin R. Powers at University of New Hampshire, which improved on DeBroff's methodology, found eye black to reduce glare from the sun in women and in those whose eye-color was not blue.
 The study also tested males and blue-eyed subjects.
-However, the results were not statistically significant (probably due to a smaller sample size of those test subjects).
-Some testing was also performed indoors under artificial lighting (when inclement weather prohibited outdoor testing).
+However, the results were not statistically significant due to a too-small sample size of those test subjects.
+Some testing was also performed indoors under artificial lighting when inclement weather prohibited outdoor testing.
 However, those results showed little difference and were not statistically significant.
 The Powers study was not a double-blind study because those in contact with the test subjects knew which substance was applied.
 Also, the eye tests were performed at a distance of only 1.15 metre.

 MythBusters test

 On an episode of MythBusters, Adam Savage and Jamie Hyneman tested whether eye black reduces glare.
 They determined that, while eye black does not eliminate glare, it does improve an athlete's ability to differentiate between light and dark, enhancing a player's ability to track moving objects in a sunny environment.